-The Baltimore Colts, a member of the All-America Football Conference from 1947-1950, were named in honor of the region’s history of horse breeding.
+The Baltimore Colts, a member of the All-America Football Conference and briefly the NFL from 1947 to 1950, were named after a fan contest.
+The winner—Charles Evans—explained “My suggestion for a name is the ‘Colts,’ as Baltimore is the youngest club in the league.
+Also Maryland is noted for her fine race horses.
+It is also a short, easily pronounced name."
 The name remained when a new franchise began play in 1953 and after the team relocated to Indianapolis in 1984.

 The Jaguars nickname was selected through a fan contest in 1991, 2 years before the city was officially awarded an expansion team and 4 years before the team would begin play.
 Other names considered included the Sharks and Stingrays.
-While Jaguars aren’t native to Jacksonville, the oldest living jaguar in North America was housed in the Jacksonville Zoo.
+While Jaguars aren’t seen in the wild today in Jacksonville, the oldest living jaguar in North America was housed in the Jacksonville Zoo.

 The Chiefs began play in the AFL in 1960 as the Dallas Texans.
 When the team moved to Kansas City in 1963, owner Lamar Hunt changed the team’s name to the Chiefs after also considering Mules, Royals, and Stars.
 Hunt said the name was locally important because Native Americans had once lived in the area.
-Hunt may have also been swayed by Kansas City mayor H. Roe Bartle, whose nickname was The Chief.
-Bartle helped lure the team to Kansas City by promising Hunt that the city would meet certain attendance thresholds.
+Hunt was also likely swayed by Kansas City mayor H. Roe Bartle, whose nickname was The Chief.
+Bartle helped lure the team to Kansas City by promising Hunt that the city would meet certain season ticket sale thresholds.